Hello! I'm Caleb, a PhD student at the University of Michigan, where

 Some of my interests are streaming algorithms, graph summarization, information theory, and philosophy.

-My current projects are on identifying inductive patterns—those which generalize beyond the data they were identified in.
-These may be patterns which extend beyond the boundaries of an incomplete knowledge graph, or patterns which reoccur in a graph edge stream, even in the presence of concept drift.
+My current projects are on identifying inductive patterns—those that generalize beyond the data they were identified in.
+These may be patterns that extend beyond the boundaries of an incomplete knowledge graph, or patterns that reoccur in a graph edge stream, even in the presence of concept drift.
 The methods I work on draw on ideas from information theory and cognitive science.